Alm1973/robot-vision-project/docs/system-schematic.md

 ## Data flow (per cycle)

 1. Webcam captures a frame.
-2. OpenCV processes the frame: HSV color mask → morphological cleanup → contour detection → filter by area → centroid → 3×3 grid label (see `code/detection.py`).
+2. OpenCV processes the frame: HSV color mask → cleanup → contour detection → filter by area → centroid → 3×3 grid label (in `code/detection.py`).
-3. If tracking is healthy, the state machine applies a direct proportional (PID-style) correction using the centroid — no VLM call needed.
+3.  machine applies a direct proportional correction using the centroid — no VLM call don.
 4. If tracking is lost (occlusion, lighting change, unrecognized object), the grid label and task context are sent to the VLM, which returns one action from the fixed vocabulary (`ROTATE_BASE_LEFT_15`, `TILT_UP_10`, `CONFIRM_TARGET`, etc.).
 5. The chosen action is sent to the Arduino over USB serial.
 6. The Arduino drives the PCA9685 over I2C, which sets PWM output to the appropriate servo(s).